-Kirsten Roberts Lyer is a specialist in international human rights, having practiced for 16 years as a policy expert and international lawyer before joining the Department of Public Policy in 2016.
+Kirsten Roberts Lyer is a specialist in international human rights law and policy, having practiced for 16 years as a policy expert and international lawyer before joining the Department of Public Policy in 2016.
 She teaches Rule of Law, Human Rights and International Humanitarian Law.

-She is the Chair of the CEU Disciplinary Committee (2019-2023) and Programme Director of the Masters in Public Administration at DPP.
+She is the Chair of the CEU Disciplinary Committee (2019-present) and Programme Director of the Masters in Public Administration at DPP and Executive Masters in Public Administration.

 From 2008-2013, she was Director of Research, Policy and Promotion at the Irish Human Rights Commission, Ireland's National Human Rights Institution (NHRI) and from 2008–2011 she was also coordinator of the European Group (network) of NHRIs.